 Howdy!
 My name is Ben Baltes and I'm the co-founder and CEO of Toybox Labs.
 We create a 3d printer and creativity platform that lets kids find, design, and print the toys they love right at home.
-It’s kind of like Lego but 10x more powerful.
 Here’s a video to help visualize.

 We’ve had an incredible journey with TONS of failures, brutal setbacks, and incredible successes.
 We’ve felt from brutal sting of only selling 2 units on our first 2 months of business, to scaling to millions of dollars of revenue a year.
 We’ve taken trips to desolate cities China to find suppliers, we learned to wire electronics the hard way (with lots of explosions and sparks), and even appeared on TV where Kevin O’leary invested in our company.